imrefazekas/knockout.mapper.js/README.md

 #knockout.mapper.js

 [Knockout.mapper.js](https://github.com/imrefazekas/knockout.mapper.js) is a very simple plugin for knockout allowing you to:
-- map object to a view model including validation, static fields, computed values and functions
+- map object to a view model including validation, static fields, computed values, functions and custom bindings
 - update a view model's values based on a model prototype
 - exports JSON by a model prototype